Posted on

 - before clocking in, or

-Working off the clock violates the federal Fair Labor Standards Act (FLSA).
+Working off the clock violates both California law and the federal Fair Labor Standards Act (FLSA).
 Employers who require or permit you to work off the clock can face a wage and hour lawsuit for back wages and other compensation.

 What does it mean to “work off the clock”?

-The definition of “working off the clock” is when you – as a non-exempt worker – perform job duties during the time when you are not clocked in for work.
+The definition of “working off the clock” is when you – as a non-exempt employee in California – perform job duties during the time when you are not clocked in for work.

-If you are a non-exempt worker, you are likely paid by the hour and are protected by state and federal labor laws that guarantee you:
+If you are a non-exempt worker, you are likely paid by the hour and are protected by California and federal labor laws that guarantee you:

-In contrast, exempt workers are salaried employees that fall into a particular exemption to these legal protections under state and federal wage and hour laws.
+In contrast, exempt workers are salaried employees that fall into a particular exemption to these legal protections under California and federal wage and hour laws.

-Does working off the clock violate the FLSA?
+Does working off the clock violate the law?

-Yes.
-If you are a non-exempt employee who works off the clock, it violates the FLSA.
+If you are a non-exempt employee who works off the clock, it violates California state law and the FLSA.
 The employer may be liable for back wages, regardless of whether the employer knew or merely permitted the extra work.

 Both of these requirements demand an accurate tally of the hours worked.
 If employers were allowed to demand work after you punched the time clock or signed your timesheet, then they could avoid paying minimum wages or overtime.

 Importantly, it does not matter whether the employer required off-the-clock work, knew about the extra work, or merely permitted it.
-All of these situations violate the FLSA.
-Even if you volunteered to work off the clock, it can still violate the FLSA if the employer allows it to happen.
+All of these situations violate the FLSA and California statutes.
+Even if you volunteered to work off the clock, it can still violate the law if the employer allows it to happen.

 What are some common types of violations?

-Some common examples of working off the clock that violate the FLSA are:
+Some common examples of working off the clock that are illegal under California law are:

 - preparing for work,